OpenFn/primero-thailand/docs/index.md

 The Interoperability Solution enables Primero case workers to consult historical patient information stored in the MOPH HIS system by fetching the information and sending it to Primero for display.
 The solution has also been extended to fetch risk model data and home service questionnaire data for better case understanding and management.
 ![Solution](./solution-overview.png)

-_**Workflow 1: MOPH referrals --> Primero**_
+_**Workflow 1: Primero --> Child Shield**_
 * Key User Story: Syncing Primero cases to Child Shield for daily reporting.

 An automated job has been configured to fetch primero cases and then either create or update the cases' intervention status in Child Shield, for both existing and previously closed cases without this information.

 _**Workflow 2: Child Shield --> Primero**_
 * Key User Story: On-demand sync of HIS and Child Shield risk data to inform case plans.

 When a case worker refreshes case data in Primero by using the Primero Sync button, the forms under the  Child Shield Section of the Primero case would be popuplated with home service questionnaire data as well as risk level data.

 ## (2) System APIs